-Scottish Orienteering is pleased to be part of the Cairngorms Nature BIG Weekend 11th-13th May, with orienteering in Glenmore Forest and Linn of Dee.
+Scottish Orienteering is pleased to be part of the Cairngorms Nature BIG Weekend 11th-13th May.
 A perfect opportunity to encourage friends and family to try out orienteering - it's fun, informal, and a great way to explore the heart of the Cairngorms National Park!

 How to stay informed about orienteering in Scotland

 Our recent member survey results made it clear we could do much more with email in our communications.
 Since we established this, we have been working hard to introduce a solution.
 We are therefore pleased to say that we are now able to offer a few options.